Panda Express Mushroom Chicken

 In a pinch, though, you can use fish sauce or a mix of Worcestershire and soy sauce.

+However, don’t let the chicken sit in the marinade for longer than a day.
 It’ll start to deteriorate, break down, and actually become tougher instead of more tender.
 Gross!

+Once you get the chicken out, dispose of it immediately.
 It’s full of bacteria from the raw meat!
 Gross again!

-• Use The Right Tools – A seasoned wok is ideal for stir frying.
+A seasoned wok is ideal for stir frying.
 If you don’t have one, then a nonstick skillet is your next best choice.

 That goes for whenever you’re browning meat!

-Storing and Reheating Mushroom Chicken from Panda Express
+Storing and Reheating Panda Mushroom Chicken

 If freezing, go with a freezer-safe bag.
 Portion it out if you want to thaw and reheat single servings at a time.

-To reheat, throw it all back in the skillet on medium (not high this time!) heat until warmed through.
+To reheat, throw it all back in the skillet on medium (not high this time!) and heat until warmed through.

-Alternatively, you can throw it onto a baking dish and let it reheat in the oven.
-These are the two best methods for reviving that crisp texture!
+Alternatively, you can throw mushroom chicken from Panda onto a baking dish and let it reheat in the oven.

-Panda Express Mushroom Chicken FAQ
+Mushroom Chicken Panda Copycat FAQ

 Panda Express mushroom chicken, along with the rest of their chicken dishes, is made with thigh meat – so, dark meat.